Meconium During Labor: What It Means, Risks & What Happens Next

 Can Meconium During Labor Be Prevented?

-During labor, your team should watch fetal heart rate closely, because patterns of distress can signal fetal stress before complications grow.
-If prolonged labor develops, timely medical interventions can protect you and your baby and may limit the chance of meconium aspiration syndrome.
-Additionally, being aware of placental abruption can help in understanding potential complications during labor.
+During labor, your team should watch fetal heart rate closely, because distress patterns can signal fetal stress.
+If prolonged labor develops, timely medical interventions can protect you and your baby and may lower the chance of meconium aspiration syndrome.

 Frequently Asked Questions